Is YINN a Good Investment? The Case For and Against (2026)

 What are you buying with YINN?

 The Direxion Daily FTSE China Bull 3X Shares ETF (YINN) seeks daily investment results, before fees and expenses, of 300% of the daily performance of the FTSE China 50 Index, a market-cap-weighted benchmark of 50 of the largest Chinese companies traded in Hong Kong.
-Launched by Direxion on December 3, 2009, the fund obtains its leveraged exposure primarily through swap agreements and other derivatives rather than by directly holding the underlying stocks, so it does not own a conventional basket of equities.
+Launched by Direxion on December 3, 2009, the fund obtains its leveraged exposure primarily through swap agreements and other derivatives rather than by directly holding the underlying stocks, so it does not own a conventional portfolio of equities.
 The 3x leverage objective is reset each trading day, which means returns over periods longer than a single day can differ substantially, and often dramatically, from three times the index return over that same period because of the effects of compounding (often called volatility decay or beta slippage).
 Chinese equities are already highly volatile and exposed to regulatory crackdowns, policy shifts, and geopolitical tension between China and the United States; applying 3x daily leverage magnifies all of that risk.
 YINN is designed for sophisticated traders who actively monitor and manage positions, typically over hours or days, not for investors seeking long-term exposure to China.
 Its inverse sibling, YANG (Direxion Daily FTSE China Bear 3X Shares), targets minus 300% of the same index for traders betting against Chinese equities.

 Largest holdings (approximate as of early 2026; verify on Direxion's fund page):